-- (1) Current member of the Audit Committee of the Company. - Common shares beneficially owned, directly and indirectly, or over which control or direction is exercised, at the date hereof, based upon the information furnished to the Company by individual directors and officers.
+(1) Current member of the Audit Committee of the Company.

+- Common shares beneficially owned, directly and indirectly, or over which control or direction is exercised, at the date hereof, based upon the information furnished to the Company by individual directors and officers.
 Unless otherwise indicated, such shares are held directly.
 These figures do not include shares that may be acquired on the exercise of any share purchase warrants or stock options held by the respective directors or officers.
-In addition to the shares disclosed in the table, the directors and officers also hold incentive stock options to purchase additional common shares of the Company, as follows: 612,500 options are held by Dr. Ken Cai; 375,000 options are held by William Meyer; 150,000 options are held by Dwayne Melrose; 200,000 options are held by Kenneth McNaughton; 225,000 options are held by Chan-Seng Lee; 150,000 options are held by Garnet Clark; 300,000 options are held by Chris Zahovskis; and 45,834 options are held by Jin (Fiona) Zhou. - The directors, nominees, officers and other members of management of the Company, as a group, beneficially own, directly or indirectly, 2,058,334 common shares of the Company, including options to purchase common shares.
-In addition, Minco Gold Corporation and Silver Standard Resources Inc., companies which have common directors and officers with the Company, hold a further 16,518,310 common shares (see footnotes (4) and (5) below).
-In aggregate, these shares represent approximately 51% of the total issued and outstanding common shares of the Company. - (4) Dr. Ken Cai is a Director and senior officer of Minco Gold Corporation which holds 13,000,000 Common Shares of the Company representing approximately 40.5% of the total issued and outstanding common shares of the Company. - William Meyer is a Director and Kenneth McNaughton is Vice President, Exploration of Silver Standard Resources Inc. which holds 3,518,310 Common Shares of the Company representing approximately 10.9% of the total issued and outstanding common shares of the Company. - (6) Resident of Canada - The information as to country of residence and principal occupation, not being within the knowledge of the Company, has been furnished by the respective directors individually.
+In addition to the shares disclosed in the table, the directors and officers also hold incentive stock options to purchase additional common shares of the Company, as follows: 762,500 options are held by Dr. Ken Cai; 425,000 options are held by William Meyer; 200,000 options are held by Dwayne Melrose; 200,000 options are held by Wayne Spilsbury; 290,000 options are held by Chan-Seng Lee;;200,000 options are held by Paul Zhang; 142,500 options are held by Ellen Wei and 60,000 options are held by Jennifer Trevitt. - The directors, nominees, officers and other members of management of the Company, as a group, beneficially own, directly or indirectly, 2,450,000 common shares of the Company, including options to purchase common shares.
+In addition, Minco Gold Corporation which has common directors with the Company, hold a further 13,000,000 common shares (see footnote 4 below).
+In aggregate, these shares represent approximately 51% of the total issued and outstanding common shares of the Company. - Dr. Ken Cai is a Director and senior officer of Minco Gold Corporation which holds 13,000,000 Common Shares of the Company representing approximately 32.01% of the total issued and outstanding common shares of the Company. - (5) Resident of Canada - The information as to country of residence and principal occupation, not being within the knowledge of the Company, has been furnished by the respective directors individually. - (7) Mr. Zahovskis resigned as Chief Operating Officer in December 2009.